-For 2021 Fall performances at the David H. Koch Theater, all ticket holders must be fully vaccinated.
+For 2022 Fall performances at the David H Koch Theater, all ticket holders must be fully vaccinated against COVID-19.
 You are considered fully vaccinated two weeks after you have received a second dose in a two-dose vaccine or two weeks after you have received a single-dose vaccine.
-All audience members must provide in-person proof of vaccination against Covid-19 with a vaccine approved by the U.S. Food and Drug Administration (FDA) or by the World Health Organization (WHO).

 Audiences will be required to maintain appropriate face coverings in accordance with current CDC guidelines when attending performances.

-Specific health and safety protocols are determined by the David H. Koch Theater and American Ballet Theatre and are subject to change.
+Specific health and safety protocols are determined by American Ballet Theater in coordination with the David H Koch Theater.
+These protocols are subject to change.
 We will strive to communicate substantial changes to health and safety protocols in advance of performances.